-- 2.9 Riverside Cafe have operated with the sale of alcohol recently using temporary event notices (TENs). - 2.10 There is a restriction on how many days TENs can be used in any one location of 21 days per calendar year (maximum of 15 TENs).
+- 2.16 Things Happen Here have run events outside of their current licensed hours using temporary event notices (TENs).
+Since January 2023, they have had 13 TENs covering 26 days.
+These events have taken place until 1am or midnight. - 2.17 There is a restriction on how many days TENs can be used in any one location of 21 days per calendar year (maximum of 15 TENs).
 This has temporarily been increased to 26 days (maximum 20 TENs) for 2022 and 2023 due to changes brought in following COVID restrictions.
-These changes will not be extended. - 2.11 A premises licence would not restrict the number of days during which licensable activities can take place, unless conditions were placed on the licence. - 2.12 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
-When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the

-Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised August 2023).
+These changes will not be extended after 31st December 2023. - 2.18 A premises licence would not restrict the number of days during which licensable activities can take place, unless conditions were placed on the licence. - 2.19 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
+When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised August 2023).